 The racing facility is positioned on Good common land in Musselburgh.
 Located in the eastern part of the town, the racing site is about two miles away from the Edinburgh City Bypass.
 Due to its prime position in an urban setting, Musselburgh is one of the racecourses that are easy to access regardless of the transport means.

 The very first races at Musselburgh took place in 1777 under the organisation of Royal Caledonian Hunt.
 Between 1789 and 1816, notable race meetings took place at the sporting grounds on the sands of Leith, although some of the events took place in the town area at the same time.
-However, the meetings returned permanently to Musselburgh.
+However, if you want more information, the meetings returned permanently to Musselburgh.
 At this time, the course had been laid out by the town council, making it possible for numerous events to be held at the racing grounds.
 So beautiful was the new racecourse that the National Hunt racing team distributed 50 guineas to the poor people of Musselburgh.

 In 2016, Musselburgh marked two centuries since the start of racing activities at the location.
 The management hosted special racing events to mark 200 years since the first ever horse riding event took place on the Musselburgh soil.
 The thrilling celebratory horse races attracted racegoers from all over Britain and thousands of enthusiasts as well as horse sporting sightseers from all over the world.